aljoschamarkus/Drosophila_Analysis_new/README.md

 ```
 The csv-files contain the following (relevant) columns:
 - `frame` the frame number
-- `MIDLINE_OFFSETT` the midline offset of the larva
+- `MIDLINE_OFFSET` the midline offset of the larva
 - `SPEED#wcentroid (cm/s)` the speed of the larva which is not actually in cm/s but in pixels per frame
 - `X#wcentroid (cm)` the x-coordinate of the larva
 - `Y#wcentroid (cm)` the y-coordinate of the larva